Frequently Asked Questions (FAQs)

 When do I register for my classes?

 Transfer students will be able to register for classes after attending an Advising & Orientation Program.
-First year students will be able register the friday following their Advising Appointment.
+First year students will be able register after Advising Appointment.
 Advising appointments will be scheduled once you complete both your on-line Orientation (UWB 101) and your Advising & Orientation (A&O) session.

 When do I get my Husky Card?